Radio Buttons Component

 Adding a Radio Buttons Component

-Add a Radio Buttons component to collect your end-user End-users are the individuals accessing an application through Express View.
+Add a Radio Buttons component to collect your end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product.'s age.
 You'll present five age ranges, allowing for a single selection by the end-user.

 2. | In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. field, enter ageRange. |